Day Trips from Glasgow – The Devil’s Pulpit and More

 While seeking out and exploring the Devil’s Pulpit is increasingly popular, to not delve deeper into the Trossachs would be just silly.
 Ascending Ben A’an is another massively popular one – largely due to its fantastic effort-to-reward ratio – but neighbouring big brother Ben Venue is at least as impressive.
 It seems truly daft that you can clock up a hike like this within an hour of our largest city and it’s become a bit of a must for me when I need an outdoor fix but don’t have time for a long hauler.

 I’d allow around 4.5 hours for the return hike, with extra for stops along the way.
 A lengthy one, it is though pretty straightforward and most ability levels will manage without much bother.
 Aside from the odd steep angles to wrestle with, I’d put Ben Venue down as another excellent starting point for those looking to get into Highland hillwalking.
 Avoid weekends and holidays and you’ll also have it almost entirely to yourself.
 On reaching the summit, expect truly awesome views over much of the southern Highlands.
-Ben Lomond stands proud to the west, little Ben A’an is straight ahead and Perthshire beckons to the east.
+Ben Lomond stands proud to the west over its Loch, little Ben A’an is straight ahead and Perthshire beckons to the east.
 Most impressive of all though are the immaculate water features of Lochs Katrine, Achray and Venachar.
+What a stunning part of the world and you can read more of my top hikes in the Southern Highlands here.

 Requiring somewhat less exertion, a gentle stroll out to the Bracklinn Falls north of Callander is another Trossachs favourite.
 The town is constantly abuzz with activity and is the default base for many explorers, making the walk a popular one.
 Defined by the impressive new bridge that crosses the gorge, this is a great spot for watching nature at its powerful best.
 Fast-flowing water lashes by, crashing off and around the dramatic rocks that beg to be clambered over.
 I’ll be back with the drone for more shots of this place for sure.